Rashed-alothman/Rashed-alothman/README.md

 📚 I enjoy diving into tech blogs and YouTube channels to stay ahead of the curve.
 (Yes, I’ve watched “How to build a quantum computer”—no, I’m not building one.
 Yet.)

-🌌 Space and technology inspire me; both are limitless frontiers waiting to be explored.
-(Still waiting for Elon Musk to DM me about that Mars trip.)

 💻 My Toolkit